-- by obtaining a barcoded image from the Department of Resources; and - in the case of the main plan: - the barcode image must be embedded in the space provided on the face of the main plan; and - the number only (but including the prefix) from the barcode image must be placed in the space provided on the administration sheet; - in the case of an additional sheet or sheets, the number only (but including the prefix) from the barcode image affixed to the main plan must be placed in the space provided on each additional sheet.
+- by obtaining a barcoded image from the Department; and - in the case of the main plan: - the barcode image must be embedded in the space provided on the face of the main plan; and - the number only (but including the prefix) from the barcode image must be placed in the space provided on the administration sheet; - in the case of an additional sheet or sheets, the number only (but including the prefix) from the barcode image affixed to the main plan must be placed in the space provided on each additional sheet.

-As the Department's imaging system requires that the longer side of the barcoded label be parallel to the bottom margin of the plan form, care should be taken when it is being affixed.
+As Titles Queensland's imaging system requires that the longer side of the barcoded label be parallel to the bottom margin of the plan form and is required to be affixed within the space provided on the Form 21.
 Plans may be refused if the label is not fixed within the space provided.